 The happy medium between spendthrift and scrooge is a well-informed traveler!
 Below, we’ve listed some solid-gold tips for handling the tricky practice of tipping in a foreign country with often different and sometimes confusing customs and codes of behavior.
 Take our advice and tip wisely.

 Here’s the most important tipping tip you need: destination-specific tipping information is vital if you want to avoid an awkward or offensive encounter with a service person during your trip.
-Conde Nast Traveler and CCRA International offer country-by-country tipping advice.
+For help, see A Guide to Tipping Across the Globe, in One Map.

 You’ll also want to pore over a good guidebook for more detailed information on local tipping practices; this way you won’t be caught off guard when the colorfully dressed musicians in Marrakesh’s Jemma el-Fna square want a few dirhams for letting you snap their picture, and you’ll know you don’t need to leave a tip at that trendy restaurant in Malaysia.

 Cover Your Bases

 Whom you should tip (as well as how much you should give and how often) varies by destination.
 But here’s a list of the types of folks you may have to present with some extra euros or pesos when you’re jetsetting around the globe.
 Yes, the list is long, but remember that you will probably not need all of these services on a single getaway (unless you have some kind of elaborate around-the-world spa and boat trip planned — in which case we’re jealous!).

 – Tour guide

 – Local who is posing for a photograph

 – Tour boat captain and staff